What's New

 -

-HOW YOUTH ARE USING MUSIC TO PROMOTE SOCIAL CHANGE IN LEBANON
+HOW YOUND PEOPLE ARE USING MUSIC TO PROMOTE SOCIAL CHANGE IN LEBANON

 Every week, these refugee children know they’ll have a safe space where they can gather, talk about the challenges they face, find support from their peers, and express their emotions through music – at a Music for Social Change session, organised by Right To Play and led by the children themselves.